-What’s important to remember: Don’t try to sneak in a rushed conversation about a difficult topic, especially during the often stressful transition moments at the beginning or end of the day.
-If you’re worried about being late for work, you won’t be at your best; neither will your employee if she is worried about being delayed in getting home to make dinner for her own kids.
+1) Schedule the conversation: Don’t try to sneak in a “quick” conversation about a difficult topic, especially during the often hectic transitions at the beginning or end of their day.
+If you’re worried about being late for work, you won’t be at your best; neither will your employee if they are worried about getting home to their own kids.
 Be direct and respectful of the worker’s schedule when figuring out the best time for a conversation.

-Let her know that you will compensate her if she stays beyond her regular hours.
-Try to find a quiet time to talk, either in the house or out of the house, when neither of you are juggling household duties.
-(Long-term Tip: It’s a good idea to set up times for regular check-ins during the course of a work relationship.)
+3) Make it comfortable: Let them know that you will pay for them to stay beyond their regular hours.
+Try to find a quiet time and place to talk, whether in the house or not, when neither of you are juggling household duties.